 Some people think they are just proud when in reality they come across as boastful and over the top when they brag about their accomplishments, money, or material possessions.

 Most braggers are insecure and feel the need to inflate their ego to appear bigger in front of their peers.
-People who are confident about who they really are don’t feel the need to show off and seek attention, and approval from others.
+People who are confident about whom they really are don’t feel the need to show off and seek attention and approval from others.

 I saw a humble brag post on Facebook recently.
 A mom posted her son’s straight-A report card as a post.
-It was in such bad taste, a report card is a personal matter and sharing it publicly with others is just uncouth.
+It was in such bad taste.
+A report card is a personal matter, and sharing it publicly with others is uncouth.
 Next, the bragging mom will be sharing her work reviews or yearly bonus on Facebook.

 What to say to a bragger

 - Do you ever get off Facebook long enough to live the life you keep bragging about?